-The chief problem we see in the job market is that new employees from different backgrounds (including urban environments) often quit their jobs or are terminated within their probationary period.
+The chief problem in the job market is that new employees from different backgrounds (including urban environments) often quit their jobs or are terminated within their probationary period.

-Our answer to this problem is the PACE program, built on the pillars of social engagement, emotional intelligence, character building, conflict resolution, and being a company person.
-We know that young adults need to retain their first job to get early wins and traction.
-We know success breeds success, and we want them to realize that when they deliver excellence at their first job, they can move up and build their career.
+The answer to this problem is the PACE program, built on the pillars of social engagement, emotional intelligence, character building, conflict resolution, and being a company person.
+Young adults need to retain their first job to get early wins and traction.
+Success breeds success, and we want them to realize that when they deliver excellence at their first job, they can move up and build their career.